nekocheat/neko_lua_api/README.md

 function Unload()
   UnhookMethod("EFT", "ClientApplication", "Update", -1")
-end
+end`

 callbacks:

 notes: Will run inside unity thread in an update function
 - `Update()`

-notes: Will run when lua is being unloaded, this will unhook everything you might have hooked
+notes: Will run when lua is being unloaded, you should unhook everythnig you've hooked here
 - `Unload()`